JeffersonLab/coatjava/reconstruction/eb/README.md

 The Event Builder stores almost all its parameters in CCDB, under `calibration/eb`.
-These parameters are retrieved at runtime based on the run number found in the `RUN::config` bank and interpreted and stored in the class EBCCDBConstants.
+These parameters are retrieved at runtime based on the run number found in the `RUN::config` bank and interpreted and stored in the class `EBCCDBConstants`.
 The structure of the database can be navigated at [this website](https://clasweb.jlab.org/cgi-bin/ccdb/objects).
 Here's an image of the Event Builder's table layout in CCDB: